mjfrigaard/sharing-your-work/manuscript/chapter2.md

 Lastly, although these applications give you the ability to write code, these are typically not seen as programming languages.
 The esoteric structure and syntax for the code is a direct result of the language being dependent on its parent application (*the reason the applications cost money is because they're trying to attract users who don't want to program*).

-### What do we mean by workflow?
+### What do we mean by 'a workflow'?

 > "I've come to realize that a lot of people don't even know what they did.
 People don't have a workflow, they have a bunch of numbers, and they start screwing around with the numbers and putting calculations in different places on their spreadsheet, and then at the end, they pull a number out and write it down and type it into their report." - [Andrew Gelman](https://soundcloud.com/dataframed/election-forecasting-polling)

 The quote above is from an interview with Andrew Gelman, a statistician from Cornell, who is an author on the excellent blog [Statistical Modeling, Causal Inference, and Social Science](https://statmodeling.stat.columbia.edu/).
-I've included it here to emphasize the need for having **any kind of workflow**.
-Your workflow is your chosen software tools you use (or the '*how*' you got your results).
+I've included it here to emphasize the need for having **any workflow**.
+Your workflow is your chosen set of software tools you'll use to show '*how*' you got your results.
 As the quote above shows, this is just as relevant as the results you get, which means you should strive to have a start-to-finish chain of documentation for your analytic or scientific process.

 Data analysis and research are complicated, and in order organize that complexity, we need to have a workflow that gives us the ability to 1) document our thoughts and intentions clearly, and 2) write code that translates those thoughts and intentions into something a computer can execute.
 Plain text files are a great way to accomplish these tasks.